Kevin Muscat

-Kevin Vincent Muscat (born 7 August 1973) is an English-born Australian professional manager and former player who currently manages Chinese Super League club Shanghai Port.
-He played as a defender, and represented the Australia national team at international level winning 46 caps between 1994 and 2006.
+Kevin Vincent Muscat (born 7 August 1973), better known by his nickname "Super Kev", is an English-born Australian professional soccer manager and former player who played as a defender.
+He represented the Australia national team at international level, earning 46 caps between 1994 and 2006.
+Muscat is currently head coach of Chinese Super League club Shanghai Port.

 After beginning his professional career in the Australian National Soccer League with Sunshine George Cross in 1989, Muscat played eight seasons in the United Kingdom with Crystal Palace, Wolverhampton Wanderers, Rangers and Millwall.
 He returned to Australia in 2005 for the first time since leaving South Melbourne in 1996 to captain Melbourne Victory in the inaugural season of the A-league.
 His playing style was brutal defence with little regard for accumulating yellow cards or avoiding injury to opponents.
-He ended his A-League career in disgrace after injuring Adrian Zahra with a tackle that was widely described as an assault by the football media.

 Muscat retired from professional football in March 2011 after Melbourne Victory's 2011 AFC Champions League campaign, citing his growing frustration at his inability to keep pace with the game.
 Muscat briefly rejoined his former club Sunshine George Cross for part of the 2011 Victorian State League Division 1 season.
 Muscat is Melbourne Victory's all time top scoring defender, with 35 goals in all competitions.

 During his international career, Muscat represented the Australia U-20 side at the 1991 FIFA World Youth Championship in Portugal and the 1993 FIFA World Youth Championship in Australia.
 He represented the Australia U-23 side at the 1996 Summer Olympics.
 After making his full international debut for Australia in September 1994 against Kuwait, Muscat represented the national side at the 1997 FIFA Confederations Cup, 2000 OFC Nations Cup, 2001 FIFA Confederations Cup and the 2005 FIFA Confederations Cup.

 After several seasons as an assistant coach, Muscat was appointed head coach at Melbourne Victory in October 2013.
 He coached Victory to the 2014–15 A-League Premiership, the 2014–15 A-League Championship and success in the 2015 FFA Cup.
 He left the role in 2019.